Syedaaneesa/whitestrips-shop/README.md

 ## Technologies Used
 WordPress CMS

-Elementor Page Builder
+Built using Elementor Page Builder

-HTML, CSS, and JavaScript
+Custom styling with HTML, CSS, and JavaScript

-WooCommerce for e-commerce features
+WooCommerce integrated for e-commerce functionality

-Additional WordPress plugins for performance, SEO, and security
+Additional plugins added for performance optimization, SEO, and security